 - If you are a director or partner in a small business we may also check on your business accounts; and

-- What we do with the information you supply to us as part of the application:
+What we do with the information you supply to us as part of the application:

-- Information that is supplied to us will be sent to the credit reference agencies;
+Information that is supplied to us will be sent to the credit reference agencies;

-- If you tell us that you have a spouse or (personal) partner, we will:
+If you tell us that you have a spouse or (personal) partner, we will:

-- Search, link and/or record information at credit reference agencies about you both;
+Search, link and/or record information at credit reference agencies about you both;

-- Link joint applicants and/or any individual identified as your spouse or partner, in our own records;
+Link joint applicants and/or any individual identified as your spouse or partner, in our own records;

-- Take both your and their information into account in future applications by either or both of you; and
+Take both your personal information and your personal partner’s personal information (if you have one) into account in future applications by either or both of you; and

-- Continue this linking until the account closes, or is changed to a sole account and one of you notifies us that you are no longer linked,
+Continue this linking until the account closes, or is changed to a sole account and one of you notifies us that you are no longer linked,

 If you give us false or inaccurate information and we suspect fraud, we will record this and may also pass this information to financial and other organisations involved in fraud prevention to protect us, them and our respective customers from theft and fraud.

 With the information that we obtain we will:

-- Assess this application for credit and/or;
+Assess this application for credit;

-- Undertake checks for the prevention and detection of fraud and/or money laundering;
+Undertake checks for the prevention and detection of fraud and/or money laundering;

-- Manage your personal account with us; and
+Manage your personal account with us; and

-- Undertake periodic statistical analysis or testing to ensure the accuracy of existing and future Services, any or all of these processes may be automated.
+Undertake periodic statistical analysis or testing to ensure the accuracy of existing and future Services, any or all of these processes may be automated.

-- What we do when you have an account:
+What we do when you have an account:

 - Where you borrow or may borrow from us, we will give details of your personal account including names and parties to the account and how you manage it/them to credit reference agencies;